jeyluvpov/Midterm-Data-Project-/README.md

 # Midterm-Data-Project (Wine Store Website)

-A Vivino-inspired wine e-commerce web application developed as a midterm project, featuring user authentication, an interactive wine catalog with multi-criteria filtering, inventory management, a session-based shopping cart, and simulated payment processing.
+A WINEDEE-inspired wine e-commerce web application developed as a midterm project, featuring user authentication, an interactive wine catalog with multi-criteria filtering, inventory management, a session-based shopping cart, and simulated payment processing.

 ---